wppqywq/compositional-modeling/README.md

 ---

 Transmission chain:
-- At each generation: one speaker–listener pair communicates over a fixed set of trials (e.g. 12 towers in `data/model/programs_for_you/programs_ppt_1.json`).
+- At each generation: one speaker-listener pair communicates over a fixed distribution of trials.
-- Each trial produces a set of steps(programs), (msg_len=#programs).
+- Training:
+  - Random select one `ppt_id` each generation.
+  - Use only the first 5 tower types in the manual ordering (`CL`, `CPi`, `PiC`, `LPi`, `LC`), which correspond to 10 trials.
+  - The remaining tower type (`PiL`) is held out as a small test task (2 trials per participant).
+- Message length `msg_len`: the number of steps / trial.
 - Each step produces (utterance, intention, listener response) observations.
 - End of each generation: both agents update their lexicon beliefs from observation (iterated learning)

 > Question: Does too fast abstraction cause early lock-in?
 >
->Here we specify abstract chunks must earn their sharedness through communication (high usage_freq, high correction_rate), to distinguish from individual-level interaction to social conventions.
-Result in Notebook5 shows that adding this gate do slow down the processe but no effect on the final communicative competence.
+> Here we specify abstract chunks must earn their sharedness through communication (high usage_freq, high correction_rate), to distinguish from individual-level interaction to social conventions.
+>
+> Result in Notebook5 shows that adding this gate do stabilize the accuracy, and slow down the compression.

 ---

 Generalization:

-Freeze the final lexicon posterior and active chunks of agent learned for 50 generations, evaluate on held-out participants (same data distribution, unseen trials/programs per participant)
+Freeze the final lexicon posterior and active chunks learned during training, then evaluate on held-out participants.
-- Track entropy during training (program-choice entropy; lexeme-mapping posterior entropy) to evaluate stababilization.
+- Test:
+  - Use the held-out tower type (`PiL`) only (2 trials per participant).
+  - Evaluate on a random subset of 10 participants.

 > Question: Does the agents successed in first-seem task, given lexicon prior knowledge learned from 50 generations?
 >
-> The RSA agent (StrategicAgent) and the literal_step (LearningAgent) both remian the high accuracy across 9 distinct sets of trials, RSA agent achieve a compression level as in the training trails.
+> All agents remian the high accuracy across trials, RSA agent achieve a compression level as in the training trails.

-Details of metrics please refer to the notebooks.
+Details of metrics please refer to the notebook.